State invests $1.4B into transportation improvements

 “California continues to make significant investments in fixing our roads, highways, bridges and transit systems,” said Caltrans Director Toks Omishakin in the release.
 “SB 1 is critical to making these repairs and upgrades, while also supporting thousands of jobs that are essential for our economy.”

-Among the projects included in the funding is the Bridge Project on State Route 70 in Yuba County.
-This $12.2 million project seeks to upgrade bridge rails and construct a median concrete barrier on SR-70 at Feather River Boulevard Undercrossing and at South Marysville Undercrossing near Marysville.
-The project received $9.7 million in SB1 funding.
+Among the projects included in the funding is the Bridge Replacement Project on State Route 162 in Glenn County.
+This $110.9 million bridge project will replace the Sacramento River Bridge (No. 11-0017) and viaduct approach to current standards, and reconstruct the east side roadway to conform with the new structure on SR-162 from SR-45 to east of McDougall Street near Butte City.
+The project was allocated almost $98.5 million, including almost $11.3 million in SB 1 funds.

 Other projects include: